 • Areas with a critical recharging effect on aquifers used for potable water.

 • Geologically hazardous areas.

 All critical areas must be designated and their functions and values protected using the best available scientific information – known as best available science or BAS.
 Salmonids play an extremely important role in the ecosystem and are vital cultural and economic resources, therefore jurisdictions must also “give special consideration to conservation and protection measures necessary to preserve or enhance anadromous fisheries.”

-Commerce is in the process of updating the critical areas guidance, and the new 2018 Handbook will address the following: Wetlands rating system, Voluntary Stewardship Program, agricultural activities, FEMA Biological Opinion, availability of LiDAR, a salmon recovery roadmap, and other new issues, programs and technologies are addressed in this update to Commerce guidance on critical areas regulation.
-A new chapter on monitoring and adaptive management has been added, with thirteen local government case studies of monitoring and adaptive management.
+Commerce is in the process of updating the critical areas guidance, and the new 2018 Handbook will address the following: Wetlands rating system, Voluntary Stewardship Program, agricultural activities, FEMA Biological Opinion, availability of LiDAR, monitoring and adaptive management, a salmon recovery roadmap, and other issues.
+Also, a new chapter on monitoring and adaptive management has been added, with thirteen local government case studies of monitoring and adaptive management.
 Chapters 1-4 and 6-7 are complete and can be referenced via the links below.

 Protecting critical areas has a nexus in several federal and state laws: including the Federal Clean Water Act, Safe Drinking Water Act, Endangered Species Act, the National Environmental Policy Act, and the National Floodplain Insurance Program (administered by FEMA); and including the Washington State Environmental Policy Act (SEPA), Shoreline Management Act, Watershed Planning Act, Salmon Recovery Act, the Municipal Water Law and the GMA.
 Additionally, the federal and state governments have a responsibility to ensure that tribal treaty rights are upheld, which in part requires that fish habitat is protected and improved.